rapid7/insightconnect-plugins/servicenow/help.md

 # Version History

+* 4.2.0 - Add input fields to Create Incident and Update Incident action instead of JSON object
 * 4.1.0 - Add trigger Incident Created
 * 4.0.0 - New Number output to create incident action
 * 3.1.1 - New spec and help.md format for the Extension Library